jamshaidsohail5/cube-lang/readme.md

 Cube provides language support for frequently occurring operations over basic data structures.
 For an example of how integrated language features help with code readability, consider trying to write a function that implements a simple mathematical algorithm for vector normalization.

-In **Java**, we can use loops to write a function to normalize an array of probabilities in-place.
+In **Java**, we can use loops to write a function to normalise an array of probabilities in-place.

 ```java
 public static void normalizeLogArray(double[] array) {